 POEMS IN THE FOLLOWING MAGAZINES/E-ZINES/JOURNALS

-The North, The Rialto, PN Review, Stand, London Magazine, International Times, Morning Star, Smith’s Knoll, Great Works, Ink Sweat and Tears, And Other Poems, Cake, Iron, Dog, Foolscap, Gists and Piths, Harry’s Hand, Antiphon, Liar Republic, Molly Bloom, NATE News, Neon Highway, NOON: journal of the short poem, One Hand Clapping, Orbis, Outposts, Oxford Magazine, Peggy’s Blue Skylight, Poetry News (Poetry Society), Scratch, Seam, Smoke, Stride Magazine, Sunk Island Review, Tears in the Fence, The Echo Room, The Slab, Times Educational Supplement, The Wide Skirt, Uncompromising Positions, Under the Radar, The Wide Skirt, One Hand Clapping, New Boots and Pantisocracies: Postcards from Malthusia.
+The North, The Rialto, PN Review, Stand, London Magazine, International Times, Morning Star, Smith’s Knoll, Great Works, Ink Sweat and Tears, And Other Poems, Cake, Dog, The Echo Room, Foolscap, Gists and Piths, Harry’s Hand, Iron, Antiphon, Liar Republic, Molly Bloom, NATE News, Neon Highway, NOON: journal of the short poem, One Hand Clapping, Orbis, Outposts, Oxford Magazine, Pages, Peggy’s Blue Skylight, Poetry News (Poetry Society), Scratch, Seam, Smoke, Stride Magazine, Sunk Island Review, Tears in the Fence, The Echo Room, The Slab, Times Educational Supplement, Uncompromising Positions, Under the Radar, The Wide Skirt, One Hand Clapping, New Boots and Pantisocracies: Postcards from Malthusia.

 POEMS IN THE FOLLOWING ANTHOLOGIES

 According to John James: a poem with many authors, ed.
 Kelvin Corcoran (Shearsman, 2018)

 The Golden Book: fifty years of Arvon (Arvon Foundation, 2018)